Former Virginia Magistrate Fighting For You After Probate Violation Charges

-A probationary period is a time during which an individual who has been convicted of a crime must regularly report to a designated officer to demonstrate that he or she is complying with any and all conditions ordered by the court.
+A probationary period is a time during which an individual who has been convicted of a crime must regularly report to a designated officer to demonstrate that they are complying with any and all conditions ordered by the court.
 This period is either applied as an initial sentence or as an early release program for individuals serving out jail sentences.

-Breaking the terms of your probation may result in an extension of your probationary period, additional terms, higher fines, and even possible jail time.
-Depending on the conditions of your probation, there are a number of actions that can be considered violations.
+Breaking the terms of your probation may result in an extension of your probationary period, additional terms, higher fines and even possible jail time.
+Depending on the conditions of your probation, a number of actions can be considered violations.